International trade can be tricky but a letter of credit can add security for both parties.

 Simply put, a letter of credit is a guarantee from a bank or finance provider.
 It guarantees that a particular buyer will pay a particular supplier on time and in full.

 When can a letter of credit be used?

-If your company frequently trades overseas, you’ve probably come across a letter of credit before, but did you also know that some funders for trade finance and import/export finance might require one from you as well?
+If your company frequently trades overseas, you’ve probably come across them before.
+But did you also know that some funders for trade finance and import/export finance might require one from you as well?

 While using a funder for trade finance or import/export finance to improve your company’s cash flow, there’s essentially another party involved who will need a guarantee that the money they are providing for the financing agreement will be repaid.

-Because the bank or lender is giving security that money will be paid or received, they will charge a fee which is usually a percentage of the amount covered by the letter of credit.
+Because the bank or lender is giving security that money will be paid or received, they will charge a fee.
+This is usually a percentage of the amount covered by the letter of credit.

-For example, if your bank or lender charges 1% for a letter of credit and the amount the letter is covering is £100,000, you’ll pay £1,000 in fees.
+For example, if your bank or lender charges 1% for the letter and the amount the letter is covering is £100,000, you’ll pay £1,000 in fees.

 Types of letter of credit